-As drivers in the Sterling, Virginia area, we all fuel up our vehicle’s gas tanks multiple times each month; often doing so without considering what the numbers on the fuel pump truly represent.
+As drivers in the Sterling, Virginia area, we all fuel up our vehicle’s gas tanks multiple times each month, often doing so without considering what the numbers on the fuel pump genuinely represent.
 Some prefer the cost-effective route afforded them at pump number 87.
-Many are creatures of habit who simply believe the highest octane is worth the investment for the longevity of their vehicle’s life, regardless of the make and model.
+Many are creatures of habit who believe the highest octane is worth the investment for the longevity of their vehicle’s life, regardless of the make and model.

 To gain a better understanding and provide your vehicle with the best automotive care you can give it, let’s take a trip into the internal combustion engine of the average modern vehicle.

 Vehicles with combustion engines contain cylinders and moving pistons connected to crankshafts.
 Once ignited by the spark plug and expanding combustion gases, it pushes the piston, which in turn rotates the crankshaft.

 A cylinder is a chamber where the gasoline is burned and turned into power; it is the central working part of an engine and is the space in which the piston travels.
 The number of cylinders in a vehicle varies, and most engines have four, six, or eight cylinders.
 If this sounds familiar, it is most likely because you have at one point or another heard someone say their vehicle has a four-cylinder, V6, or a V8 engine.
 Those multiple cylinders are commonly arranged side by side in a bank, or engine block.

 Inside the cylinders are where the mixture of gasoline and air burns.
 When you have the correct octane fuel in your gas tank, the spark plug ignites the mix, and the pressure from the resulting explosion pushes the piston down.
 If the fuel in your tank is not an optimal match for your engine, the heat can ignite the fuel before the spark plug fires.